 Objective: To model how sound travels through our ears and is interpreted by our brains.

 Have the children line up in a row.
 Show them the Human Ear diagram and describe each of the parts and what it does.
-Then give each child a Build an Ear card that lists one of the parts of the ear.
+Then give each child a Build an Ear card that lists one of the parts of the ear, or tell them which part of the ear they are representing.
 Keep these in order from the pinna (outer ear) to the cochlea (inner ear) and finally the auditory nerve and brain.
 Explain that when a sound is made by the leader, the pinna will start a wave (raising and lowering hands), and the other ear parts will continue in turn so that the wave travels from the pinna through all the parts of the ear to the brain.
 Ahead of time, whisper instructions to the “brain” to interpret the sound that is made when the wave arrives (e.g., if the sound made is “quack,” the brain should say “duck.”)
 To begin, the leader might say, “woof,” the pinna would start the wave and when it gets to the brain, that child would say “dog barking”.
 Try (or have a few children try) different sounds (quack, moo, meow, etc.).

-Materials: Human Ear diagram, Build an Ear cards.
+Materials: Human Ear diagram; optional: Build an Ear cards.

-Objective: to notice and represent on a map the different sounds heard inside and outside of the school.
+Objective: to notice and represent on a map the different sounds heard.

 Have children work in small groups with an adult.
 Give each group a map of the school and grounds.
 Note the time of day and the weather on the map.
 Tell children they are sound detectives and will be gathering sound evidence, and to do so they’ll need to walk silently and listen carefully.
-Stop in four or five places inside the school and have the group note sounds heard at different locations – the principal’s office, the music room, the cafeteria, etc. Then go outside and record sounds in four or five places around the school grounds.
-Keep track of both manmade and natural sounds.
+Stop and record sounds in four or five places around the school grounds.
+You may also do this in four or five places inside the school, such as the principal’s office, the music room, the cafeteria, etc. Keep track of both manmade and natural sounds.
 Afterward, compare notes with other groups.
 How many different sounds were identified by the whole class together?
 What other sounds might you hear at a different time of day, in different weather, or in different seasons?

 Optional: Take children to different places around the school and make recordings with a cell phone.
 Then play these for the other children and have them guess where the recordings were made.